untwisted/untwisted/BOOK.md

 >>> terminator = Terminator(con, delim=',')
 ~~~

-The code above instantiates a 'Dispatcher' instance named 'con' that simulates a 'Spin' socket.
+The code above instantiates a Dispatcher instance named con that simulates a Spin socket.
 It installs
-the handle 'Terminator' with the delimiter ','.
-Whenever the LOAD event happens in the 'con' instance
+the handle Terminator with the delimiter ','.
+Whenever the LOAD event happens in the con instance
 it will check for the token ',' if it appears then it splits the data into chunks that are delimited by ',' otherwise
 it accumulates the data.